Samuel Byck: In popular culture

 Byck is one of the (failed) assassins portrayed in Stephen Sondheim's and John Weidman's 1991 musical Assassins.
-His role in the musical is built largely around his tapes sent to Leonard Bernstein and other famous public figures, which he is depicted recording during two scene-length monologues, the first addressed to Bernstein and the second to Nixon himself.
-Byck also wears a Santa Claus suit throughout the play in reference to an incident where he did so while protesting Nixon on Christmas Day in 1973.
+His role in the musical is built largely around his tapes sent to Leonard Bernstein and other public figures, which he is depicted recording during two scene-length monologues, the first addressed to Bernstein and the second to Nixon himself.
+Byck also wears a Santa Claus suit throughout the play in reference to an incident where he did so while protesting Nixon on Christmas Eve in 1973.

 A film based on his story, The Assassination of Richard Nixon, was released in 2004.
 The film starred Sean Penn as Bicke (the surname spelling having been changed).

-The History Channel also ran a special on Byck entitled The Plot to Kill Nixon.